HubrechtBioinformatics/HubrechtBioinformatics.github.io/index.md

 All of you are more than welcome to ask us questions that you think we can help you.
 Please keep in mind, we are not a core facility, but your colleagues who are happy to help you.

-- Ask your questions at: **bioinformatics_hubrecht@googlegroups.com**, if we can help, we will answer you soon.
+- Ask your questions at: **bioinformatics_hubrecht@googlegroups.com or at bioinfo@hubrecht.eu**, if we can help, we will answer you soon.
 - Visit our talks! *You find them in the Hubrecht calendar.*

 ### Members from the Hubrecht Institute